ci4rail/alm-service-modules/Readme.md

 ### Usage

-Copy `ci/credentials-pullrequests.template.yaml` to `ci/credentials-pullrequests.yaml`.
+Copy `ci/credentials-pullrequests.template.yaml` to `ci/credentials-pullrequests.yaml` and copy  the content from `alm-service-modules credentials-pullrequests.yaml` found in bitwarden.
-Copy content of specific yaml file for this pipeline from `yoda-ci4rail github token` in bitwarden to `ci/credentials-pullrequests.yaml`.
-For docker registry credentials see `yoda harbor robot user (ci4rail-dev)` in bitwarden.
 Configure a Webhook on github using this URL and the same webhook_token:
 `https://concourse.ci4rail.com/api/v1/teams/main/pipelines/alm-service-modules-pull-requests/resources/pull-request/check/webhook?webhook_token=<webhook_token>`